EwilsonS/Evan_Wilson_JavaS1/README.md

 **_6/26/2019_**    [`Top`](https://github.com/EwilsonS/Evan_Wilson_JavaS1#top)  <a name ="mvc"></a>

 _Servlet Containers_
-  - Java containers that run jaba-based web apps
+  - Java containers that run java-based web apps
   - Apps **implement** the Java Servlet Specification
     - defines how it should act and what features it should have
   - Routes HTTP req to Java components to `servlets`